-Chelsea maintains a substantial pro bono practice and is active in the Firm's Border Project.
-She won asylum on appeal for a Venezuelan family and has worked in Laredo, Texas, screening and counseling individuals seeking asylum in the United States.
+Chelsea maintains a substantial pro bono practice and is active in the Firm's asylum projects.
+She won asylum on appeal for a Venezuelan family and recently won an affirmative asylum case on behalf of a female college student from Afghanistan.

 She is a member of the State Bar of Texas and the Dallas Bar Association.